Multi-Static Target Detection and Power Allocation for Integrated Sensing and Communication in Cell-Free Massive MIMO: Multi-Static Sensing

 \section{Multi-Static Sensing}

 We consider multi-static sensing where the sensing transmitters and the receivers are not co-located.
-Apart from the $N_{\rm tx}$ transmitter APs, the other $N_{\rm rx}$ receiver APs jointly receive the sensing signals for target detection.
-Each receiver AP receives both desired and undesired signals when the target is present.
-The former is the reflected signals from the target, while the latter is independent of the presence of the target.
+Apart from the $N_{\rm tx}$ transmit APs, the other $N_{\rm rx}$ receive APs jointly receive the sensing signals for target detection.
+We define $\tau_s$ as the number of symbols in one sensing block.
+In general, we may have either several sensing blocks in each coherence block or a longer sensing block which contains several coherence blocks.
+Without loss of generality, we consider the former case where $\tau_s \leq \tau_c$.
+After canceling the known undesired terms, the received signal at AP $r$ in the presence of the target is formulated as